OpenModelica/OpenModelica/doc/UsersGuide/source/fmitlm.rst

 `translateModelFMU(ModelName) <https://build.openmodelica.org/Documentation/OpenModelica.Scripting.translateModelFMU.html>`_
 from command line interface, OMShell, OMNotebook or MDT.
 The export FMU command is also integrated with OMEdit.
-Select FMI > Export FMU the FMU package is generated in the current directory of omc.
-You can use the cd() command to see the current location.
+Select `File > Export > FMU` the FMU package is generated in the current directory of omc.
+You can use the `cd() <https://build.openmodelica.org/Documentation/OpenModelica.Scripting.cd.html>`_ command to see the current location.
 You can set which version of FMI to export through OMEdit settings, see section :ref:`omedit-options-fmi`.